Saturday, October 29, 2016

 Turn your ST into a Nintendo!

 The Great Giana Sisters was released in 1987 by Rainbow Arts and is a platformer with (umm) more than a hint of Italian plumbing.
-Anyhow, the ST version played well but suffered flip-screen scrolling that soon became tiresome on the old eyes.
-Ultimately, it was a lame port that spoiled what should have been an excellent game.
+Anyhow, the commercial ST game played well but suffered flip-screen scrolling that soon became tiresome on the old eyes.
+Ultimately, it was a lame port and spoiled what should have been an excellent release.

 Don't give me the old excuse that the ST cannot scroll.
 It can scroll: Viking Child, Ghouls 'n Ghosts, Enchanted Land, Stario, Alien World, Zone Warrior, Onslaught and many, more!!
 Yes, it bugs me when I see people's daft comments claiming that the ST cannot scroll.
 Blame the programmer - not the computer! /rant

-It looks like I wasn't the only person to hate that poor conversion because Samuel (aka Zamuel_a of Pac-Mania fame) decided to convert it to the Atari STe.
-He makes use of the hardware scrolling so the entire screen now scrolls rather than flipping - and it's smooth, 50fps smooth.
+It looks like I wasn't the only person to hate our poor conversion because Samuel (aka Zamuel_a of Pac-Mania fame) decided to convert it to the Atari STe.
+He makes use of the hardware scrolling so the entire screen scrolls rather than flipping - and it's smooth, 50fps smooth.
 To say that this update is jaw-dropping is an understatement and it most certainly beats the pathetic commercial game.
 Now, just imagine if the industry would have supported the Atari STe properly...

 Watch the video and check out these screenshots before deciding whether or not you should download...